 The Old Course, St Andrews

 The Old Course is immensely popular and sustains around forty two thousand rounds a year.
 As a result of the high demand special conditions apply to bookings.
-Around fifty per cent of all starting times over the year are put into the daily ballot (lottery) which is drawn every day for next day’s play, except Sunday – the Saturday draw is for Monday play.
+Around fifty per cent of all starting times over the year are put into the daily ballot (lottery) which is drawn every day for the next day’s play, except Sunday – the Saturday draw is for Monday play.
 Success in the ballot is not guaranteed and chances vary according to the time of year, how busy the course is and the weather.
 Two golfers (minimum) can enter.
-The results are shown by 4pm on the web, in the clubhouse, at the starters’ boxes, at the caddie pavilion, at local golf clubs and in the Tourist Information Centre.
+The results are shown by 4pm on the web, in the clubhouse, at the starters’ boxes, at the caddie pavilion, at local golf clubs and in the tourist information centre.

 When to Play